plepe/drupal-fullcalendar_view/README.md

      * languageSelector

          Allow client to select language, if it is 1.

      * updateConfirm

          Event update confirmation pop-up dialog.
 If it is 1, a confirmation dialog will pop-up after dragging and dropping an event.

      * dialogWindow

          Open event links in dialog window.
 If it is 1, event links in the calendar will open in a dialog window.

      * eventBundleType

          The bundle (content) type of a new event.

      * startField

          The machine name of start date field.

      * endField

          The machine name of end date field.

      * dblClickToCreate

-         Allow to create a new event by double clicking.
+         Allow to create a new event by double clicking, if it is 1.

      * entityType

          Entity type.

      * addForm

          URL of the new event form.

      * token

          CSRF token.

      * openEntityInNewTab

          Show an event details in a new window (tab).

      * calendar_options

          The options of the Fullcalendar object.

      * dialog_options

          The options of the pop-up dialog object.